Civilisation (TV series): Sequel

-The BBC announced in 2015 that it was to make a ten-episode sequel to Clark’s series, to be called Civilisations (plural), with three presenters, Mary Beard, David Olusoga and Simon Schama.
+The BBC announced in 2015 that it was to make a ten-episode sequel to Clark's series, to be called Civilisations, with three presenters, Mary Beard, David Olusoga and Simon Schama.
 A co-production with PBS in the United States, it would not cover western European civilisation in the same detail, but would additionally cover Graeco-Roman and non-European cultures.
-The series, reduced from the planned ten to nine episodes, was trailed in February 2018, with transmission starting on 1 March in the UK and 17 April in the US on PBS.
+The series, reduced from the planned ten to nine episodes, was trailed in February 2018, with transmission starting on 1 March in Britain and 17 April in the US on PBS.